 We from the Xtext team will now carefully review and reduce internal API usage and work together with the JDT team to find proper replacements or evolve suitable public API where it is missing.
 Thanks to Christian the issue was immediately resolved in Xtext’s source, so that upcoming Xtext 2.13 already does not use this specific internal API anymore.

-Since Xtext is used in many different release versions out there it will take time until the internal API is not used by users out there, although the code base might be clean soon already.
-Further we will discuss internally and cross-team at EclipseCon how we will detect such situations even earlier.
-In the past we had builds running against several Eclipse versions, but you can imagine that keeping this alive is eating plenty resources both of developers and build servers.
-To assure our high support requirements it might be necessary to build this up again.
+Since Xtext is used in many different release versions out there it will take time until the internal API is not used by external users anymore even though the code base will be clean soon.
+Further we will discuss internally and across teams at EclipseCon how we can detect such situations even earlier.
+In the past we had builds running against several Eclipse versions, but you can imagine that maintaining this costs a lot of resources both from developers and build servers.
+If we want to make sure we're meeting our high support requirements there may not be another way, though.

 At the time when the problem was detected there were 15 reports of this problem in AERI.
-Sounds much, but actually this is really just a few.
-Just consider the case that Oxygen.1a went live without detecting this, all Xtext users would have been affected.
-It is people like Christian, Stephan and Dani to thank that a disaster was avoided.
-This again shows the great co-working at Eclipse across projects and across companies.
+While this may sound like much it is actually not a high number by comparison.
+Let's assume the case that Oxygen.1a went live without detecting this.
+Every single Xtext user would have been affected.
+It is thanks to people like Christian, Stephan and Dani that a major disaster was avoided.
+This again shows the great collaboration at Eclipse across projects and across companies.

-After this EclipseCon and Xtext release we are not going to rest a moment and will continue to make Xtext even more rock solid and improve its usability, stability and performance.
-Note that our Xtext team at itemis offers Professional Support Services for Xtext support plans.
-For your project consider to get us on board, together we can make your project even more successful.
+After this EclipseCon and Xtext release we are not going to rest a moment and will continue to make Xtext even better and improve its usability, stability and performance.
+Note that our Xtext team at itemis offers Professional Support Services for Xtext.
+Don't hesitate to reach out to us for your project, as I'm certain that together we can make your project even more successful!